Freshmowed/FMPersisting/README.md

 That's it.
 There are additional options for mapping to different names, defining primary key columns, using bit-fields, and more, but for the most common situations, that's all you have to do.

+Relationships between objects/tables are managed by the direct manipulation of foreign ID properties.
+No magic, no object graphs.
+You decide what you want to cache and when.

 # Performing CRUD Operations